Dash Enterprise Kubernetes

-Kubernetes versions up to 1.18 are supported.
-The Kubernetes client version which we install on DE is 1.18
+Kubernetes versions up to 1.21 are supported (inclusively).
+The Kubernetes client version that we install on Dash Enterprise is 1.18.

 The below cloud resources must be in place before enabling High Availability mode in the Dash Enterprise Settings.
 Once you enable High Availability mode, Dash Enterprise will automatically configure the remaining required resources.

 Choose a section below to learn about the prerequisite resources for the cloud provider you are using: